Harrow (HROW)

 Andrew R. Boll, President & Chief Financial Officer

-Andrew R. Boll is a founding employee of Harrow and serves as President, Chief Financial Officer, and Corporate Secretary, overseeing the company's financial, market access, and administrative operations.
-Mr. Boll co-founded Eton Pharmaceuticals, Melt Pharmaceuticals, Surface Ophthalmics, and ImprimisRx.
-Before joining Harrow, from 2007 to 2011, he managed accounting, financial analysis, and reporting for an investment company and was involved with the financial operations of several of the fund's public and private portfolio companies.
+Andrew R. Boll, a founding employee of Harrow, serves as President, Chief Financial Officer, and Corporate Secretary, overseeing the Company's financial, market access, and administrative operations.
+He also co-founded Eton Pharmaceuticals (Nasdaq: ETON), Melt Pharmaceuticals, Surface Ophthalmics, and ImprimisRx.
+Before joining Harrow, Mr. Boll managed accounting, financial analysis, and reporting for an investment company from 2007 to 2011, and was involved with the financial operations of its public and private portfolio companies.
+He is a CFA® charterholder and Certified Management Accountant (CMA®).

 Amir H. Shojaei, Chief Scientific Officer